A digital simulation of the 1933 WurliTzer organ at the St Albans organ museum

 Figure 2.
 The Prog Organ virtual pipe organ console used during sample set development

 In theory, it would be quite possible to drive the sound engine from the actual Wurlitzer console at St Albans, given a suitable hardware playing interface (either using MIDI or the contact scanning feature of Prog Organ ).
 In practice, the Prog Organ console which I use for developing sample sets (Figure 2) is a far cry from the splendid article pictured earlier (Figure 1), being limited to two manuals with no second touch and only 46 stop keys.
 However the stop keys are motorised, there is a combination capture system, two swell pedals and a foot switch which currently functions as the piano sustain pedal.
 So by straight organ norms it is a reasonably well equipped console for a large two manual instrument, much better than the collection of plastic MIDI controller keyboards balanced on the piles of books to be found among the ranks of VPO enthusiasts!
-And one should not forget that the number of pipes in the Wurlitzer at St Albans is actually less than that of a small straight organ with only twelve speaking stops on the manuals and two on the pedals.
+And one should not forget that the number of pipes in the Wurlitzer at St Albans is about the same as that of a small straight organ with only twelve speaking stops on the manuals and one on the pedals.
 So in practice it is not difficult to coax quite a lot from this console, and it is capable of rendering much of the staple repertoire of the theatre organ.
 One very good player, a well known theatre organist, remarked to the audience at a public demonstration that "I've never heard electronic tibias this good", and he was well acquainted with the real Wurlitzer at St Albans.
 Of course, what he was hearing WERE the Wurlitzer tibias, or at least recorded versions of them.

 The stop names and some of the chorus work in this specification are loosely based on those of the real Wurlitzer, and the two swell pedals control the ranks and percussions in the Main and Solo virtual chambers shown earlier in Table 2.
 In this reduced specification the Accompaniment division is based around the silvery Flute rank rather than the Tibias, though it can be filled out with the Diapasons to balance the fuller-sounding Tibias on the Solo if necessary.
 Both divisions have a generous helping of string and reed tone, especially as three additional ranks have been included.
 So the organ is not short on tone colour compared with a typical two manual instrument of maybe six ranks.
 Although there are only two tremulant stop keys, they control all of the independent tremulants for each rank in their associated 'chamber' whose parameters can be adjusted within wide limits as mentioned earlier.